ihasdapie/chenbrian.ca/content/posts/wayland_toggle_touchscreen/index.md

   - "/posts/2022/wayland_toggle_touchscreen"
 ---

-Back when I was still on X11 [^1] , I had this little `bash` script to toggle my touchscreen on/off since I didn't use it all that often except to sign the occasional PDF, and it sucked up power[^2].
+Back when I was still on X11 [^1] , I had this little `bash` script to toggle my touchscreen on/off, since I didn't use it all that often except to sign the occasional PDF.
+And it sucked up power[^2].

 [^1]: i.e. before I got an external monitor with a DPI vastly different from that of my laptop's...
 [^2]: I'm actually not 100% sure if this will cut power to the device but I hope it does?
 Probably worthwhile testing.
 But it *does* disable it.